WilsonPercival/WilsonPercival/failed to open project folder ease bug/failed_to_open_project_folder_ease_bug_r353b.md

 ## Steps to reproduce

 1. Create a new project.
 2. Click `Menu -> Project -> Save as -> Save as project folder...`.
 A window will open, select a folder and click `Select folder`.
+A popup will pop up, waiting for permission to make changes in the folder, click allow.
 3. In the right ear, click `Add Ease`.
 4. Click on the diskette to save the project.
 5. Close the project.